mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 ### Submit a suggestion

-When a translator is in Suggest Mode or doesn’t have permissions to submit translations directly, the blue `SUGGEST` button will be located to the lower-right side of the editing space.
+When a translator is in Suggest Mode, or doesn’t have permissions to submit translations directly, a blue `SUGGEST` button will be visible in the lower-right side of the editing space.

 ![Blue button for suggestions](/assets/images/pontoon/translate/suggest_button.png)